 Get firsthand information on different careers and see how other people live their lives.

 Sign up, it’s free!
 Inventing Heron was created in the belief that storytelling is essential in the search for truth and humanity.
 Herons are young people, or anyone really, who comes to the site to learn from others.
 The heron profile is part interview, part resume, conveying more than just your work history; once submitted a heron can contact mentors, gets access to the career resources, the message board, and so much more.

 William Shakespeare, The Tempest

-To share your story, fill-out and submit a profile.
-The profile is a personal history, conveying how you got here and what you would do differently if you could do it all over again.
-We love detail but you can also choose to remain anonymous.
+To share your story all you have to do is fill-out and submit a profile; the profile is a personal history, conveying how you got here and what you would do differently if you could do it all over again.
+We love detail but you can also choose to remain anonymous, if you prefer.
 Once your profile is completed you get access to the message board, career resources and our hearts.